Quantum simulation of Burgers turbulence: Nonlinear transformation and direct evaluation of statistical quantities: Introduction

 There remains an ``apparent'' limitation that quantum computing is applicable to only linear problems in a direct manner because of the linearity of quantum operations.
 Although quantum algorithms to solve a wide class of linear problems have been proposed \cite{Harrow:2008dvn,Clader:2013gxx,Berry:2014jeh,AndrewM:2015yvx,Costa:2019wdc,Sato:2024ihp}, solving nonlinear problems has been a challenging task for FTQC algorithms.

-Nevertheless, applying quantum computing to non-linear problems such as the Navier--Stokes equation (NSE) is important and timely.
-The NSE is a nonlinear partial differential equation that governs fluid dynamics \cite{1987flme.book.....L}, and there are a broad range of potential applications in astrophysics and cosmology {\it, e.g.} the primordial gravitational wave \cite{RoperPol:2019wvy,Brandenburg:2023imm,Sharma:2022ysf} and the primordial magnetic field \cite{Brandenburg:1996fc,Banerjee:2004df,Kahniashvili:2012uj,Brandenburg:2017neh,Uchida:2024ude} coupled with a photon-baryon plasma in the early universe, as listed in Ref.~\cite{2016arXiv160403835O}.
+Nevertheless, applying quantum computing to nonlinear problems such as the Navier--Stokes equation (NSE) is important and timely.
+The NSE is a nonlinear partial differential equation that governs fluid dynamics \cite{1987flme.book.....L}, and there are a broad range of potential applications in astrophysics and cosmology, {\it e.g.}, the primordial gravitational wave \cite{RoperPol:2019wvy,Brandenburg:2023imm,Sharma:2022ysf} and the primordial magnetic field \cite{Brandenburg:1996fc,Banerjee:2004df,Kahniashvili:2012uj,Brandenburg:2017neh,Uchida:2024ude} coupled with a photon-baryon plasma in the early universe, as listed in Ref.~\cite{2016arXiv160403835O}.
 Although no general framework is known to efficiently solve the NSE, a variety of attempts have been proposed \cite{2008arXiv0812.4423L,2020npjQI...6...61G,Meng:2023zek,Oz:2021dka,2019arXiv190409033R,2024arXiv240618749S}.
+Reference~\cite{2025NatRP...7..220T} provides a comprehensive overview of this topic.

-Several approaches have been proposed to deal with non-linear problems with FTQC algorithms.
-Many of them are based on linearization of the non-linear equations by introducing a large number of auxiliary variables \cite{2021PNAS..11826805L,2021PhPl...28f2305E,2023Quant...7..913K}.
-Practically, we need to truncate auxiliary variables at a finite number, and this is guaranteed to work only for problems and systems with moderate non-linearity.
+Several approaches have been proposed to deal with nonlinear problems with FTQC algorithms.
+Many of them are based on linearization of the nonlinear equations by introducing a large number of auxiliary variables, namely the Carleman embedding and its generalizations \cite{2021PNAS..11826805L,2021PhPl...28f2305E,2023Quant...7..913K}.\footnote{ Another class of linearization method includes Koopman--von-Neumann approach \cite{2020PhRvR...2d3102J} and Fokker--Planck approach \cite{2024arXiv240113500T,2025RSPSA.48150016T}, which solve the evolution of distribution function in the phase space.
+Unfortunately, the infinite dimension of the phase space can be an obstacle when one wishes to simulate the dynamics of field variables.} Practically, we need to truncate auxiliary variables at a finite number and solve the truncated problem with quantum computing.
+The accuracy of this procedure is guaranteed only for problems with moderate non-linearity.